SBF 70 years logo

 The objective of safe evacuation procedures is not only to comply with legal and ethical standards but also to foster an environment where every student, regardless of their physical or cognitive abilities, can feel secure in the knowledge that their school has a plan to protect them.
 By understanding and addressing the unique needs of these students, school transportation officials can ensure that evacuation processes are inclusive, efficient, and effective.

-“In a real emergency, we generally don’t have time to think of a plan,” says Teena Mitchell, special-needs transportation coordinator for Greenville County Schools in South Carolina, president of the National Association for Pupil Transportation (NAPT), and a member of School Bus Fleet’s editorial advisory board.
+“In a real emergency, we generally don’t have time to think of a plan,” said Teena Mitchell, special-needs transportation coordinator for Greenville County Schools in South Carolina, president of the National Association for Pupil Transportation (NAPT), and a member of School Bus Fleet’s editorial advisory board.
 “We usually revert to what we know (our drills).
 Some districts elect not to include our most fragile students in drills for fear of harm or stressing students with disabilities.
 But in reality, our most fragile students need the most preparation.
 Drills allow us to make mistakes without dire consequences and give us the opportunity to correct or change our procedures to protect our students.”

 Evacuation Priorities and Procedures for Special-Needs Students